KnightNight101/UoR_APP/documentation/FEATURES.md

   - **Deadline** (optional, date picker)
   - **Team Members**: Add multiple members with name and role fields, inline (no dialogs)
   - **Tasks**: Add multiple tasks with name, status, assignee (from team members), and optional deadline, inline (no dialogs)
+  - **Subtasks**: Each task can have subtasks, each with a name, status, and assignee (from team members), all managed inline.
 - All additions and edits are performed inline on the form.
 - "Create" saves the project and returns to the homepage; "Cancel" discards changes.
 - All features are accessible without browser dialogs or prompts.